Members

 Anshuman

-Anshuman Nayak, Rotation Student (Jan-Apr 2023)
+Anshuman Nayak, PhD Student

-I am an experimental physicist with a master's in physics from IIT Madras.
-During that time, I have worked on coherent manipulation of interacting two-level systems, NV centres in particular.
-I am quite interested in exploring quantum sensing and how we can use techniques of control to build novel sensors.
-In the Quantum Machines Unit, I would be working on levitation and control of diamonds containing NV centres; diamonds that glow red when you shine green!
+I am an experimental PhD student with a master's in physics from IIT Madras.
+During my time there, I have worked on coherent manipulation of interacting two-level systems, NV centres in diamond in particular (diamonds that glow red when you shine green!)
+I am quite interested in exploring how we can use techniques of control to build novel sensors.

 Alumni